 About Anne

-Anne Palmer, DMA, is a musician, neuroarts practitioner, and consultant who helps people and organizations navigate change—using creative and research-informed approaches to support leadership, culture, and wellbeing.
+Anne Palmer, DMA, is a musician, neuroarts practitioner, and consultant who helps people and organizations navigate change using creative, research-informed approaches that support leadership, culture, and wellbeing.

 That experience became the foundation for Rewriting the Score™, a five-movement framework grounded in listening, reimagining, practice, reintegration, and becoming.
-The framework informs Anne’s speaking, consulting, coaching, and collaborative work, offering a practical, perceptual, and deeply human approach to change—particularly when familiar ways of working, leading, or being no longer fit.
+The framework informs Anne’s speaking, consulting, coaching, and collaborative work, offering a practical and deeply human approach to change, particularly when familiar ways of working, leading, or being no longer fit.

-Today, Anne works across sectors with individuals, teams, and organizations navigating career transitions, organizational change, and complex human challenges.
-Her work brings together neuroarts research, creative practice, and lived experience to help insight move into practice with clarity and intention.
+Today, Anne works across sectors with individuals, teams, and organizations navigating transition, organizational change, and complex human challenges.
+Her work brings together neuroarts research, creative practice, and lived experience to help people move insight into action.

 Alongside her independent work through the Center for Arts & Wellbeing, Anne collaborates with research and practice initiatives including the International Arts + Mind Lab at Johns Hopkins University.
 Across all contexts, her work is guided by a commitment to accessibility, belonging, and the belief that creativity is a vital resource for individual and collective wellbeing.

-Anne holds a Doctor of Musical Arts (DMA) and is a nationally recognized speaker and consultant working at the intersection of the arts, neuroscience, and wellbeing.
+Anne holds a Doctor of Musical Arts (DMA) and is a nationally recognized speaker and consultant working at the intersection of the arts, neuroscience, and wellbeing, translating research and creative practice into meaningful human experience.